Keith Smith (fullback): College career

 Smith accepted a football scholarship from San José State University, playing for the San Jose State Spartans football team from 2010 to 2013 as an inside linebacker.
 In 49 games, Smith made 45 starts and had 476 total tackles, the second most among all-time San Jose State players.
 In addition, he had 29 tackles for loss and eight forced fumbles.
 Smith played under head coach Mike MacIntyre from 2010 to 2012 and Ron Caragher in 2013.

 As a freshman in 2010, Smith played in all 13 games and started the last nine.
 With 116 tackles and 14 tackles for loss, Smith led all freshmen in NCAA Division I FBS in those categories.
-Smith earned Academic All-Western Athletic Conference (WAC), FWAA Freshman All-America, second-team All-WAC, and San Jose State Scholar-Athlete honors this season.
-However, San Jose State finished the season 1-12.
+Smith earned Academic All-Western Athletic Conference (WAC), Football Writers Association of America Freshman All-America, second-team All-WAC, and San Jose State Scholar-Athlete honors this season.
+However, San Jose State finished the season 1–12.

-As a sophomore in 2011, San Jose State improved to a 5-7 record.
+As a sophomore in 2011, San Jose State improved to a 5–7 record.
 Smith had the most on average tackles per game this year with 6 tackles per game; he had 104 total tackles, 3.5 tackles for loss, three forced fumbles, and two passes defended.
 For the second year in a row, Smith earned second-team All-WAC honors.